Average Student Loan Cumulative Amount (Federal Perkins and Direct)

 Because of the way interest works, a small change in the amount borrowed can mean a big savings in the total cost of the loan.

-For example, Lisa, a junior, borrows $2,700 at 8.25% (this is an arbitrary rate not necessarily reflecting currently available student loan interest rates) with a Subsidized Stafford loan.
+For example, Lisa, a junior, borrows $2,700 at 8.25% (this is an arbitrary rate not necessarily reflecting currently available student loan interest rates) with a Direct Subsidized loan.
 If she makes $50 monthly payments after graduation, she will pay the following:

 Total repayment: $3,386